 Who can I contact if I have a complaint or grievance with a funeral home in Virginia Beach?

-It is a rarity that a funeral home fails in its service standards, but it does happen.
-If you have a grievance, you must attempt to resolve this directly with the funeral home in the first instance.
+It is rare for a funeral home to fail in its service standards, but it does happen.
+If you have a grievance, you must attempt to resolve it directly with the funeral home in the first instance.
 If you cannot do this, then you can contact the Virginia Funeral Directors Association, which will assist you.
 You can also contact the Funeral Consumers Alliance, which is an independent consumer organization that protects consumers’ rights in funeral purchases.

 Related Articles: